Talk to a friend, family member or Elder

-- Try and think about it as just another conversation.
-Describe what's happened, how you feel and the help you need.
+Consider sharing how you feel and seeking support from those you trust and who care about you.
+Try and think about it as just another conversation.
+Describe how you feel and the help you need.
 It's best to be direct so that they understand how you feel.

 Often a short message about what’s happened and how you’re coping is enough.
 It could be something like: